 In this section we investigate the optimization problems with heterogeneous resources.
-We show that both period and latency minimization problems are NP-hard, even for independent services.
-Thus, bi-criteria problems on heterogeneous platforms are NP-hard.
-We also prove that there exists no approximation algorithm for MINPERIOD-INDEP-HET with a constant factor, unless P=NP.
-We provide for MINPERIOD-INDEP-HET and MINLATENCY-INDEP-HET a formulation in terms of an integer linear program.
-The integer linear program of MINPERIOD-INDEP-HET (on small problem instances) will be used to assess the absolute performance of the polynomial heuristics that we derive in Section 7.
+We show that both period and latency minimization problems are NPcomplete, even for services without precedence constraints.
+Thus, bi-criteria problems on heterogeneous platforms are NP-complete.
+We also prove that there exists no approximation algorithm for MINPERIOD-NOPREC-HET with a constant factor, unless P=NP.